 - 2002 Reef Research Sea fan reproductive biology.
 Small clippings were taken from some fans colonies in Devon and at Skomer.
 The Skomer clippings showed what was thought to be eggs and sperm, although at lower levels than the Devon population.
 (Munro & Munro 2004). - 2007 to 2013 Exeter University: Connectivity between populations of pink sea fans using internal transcriber sequences: Small clippings were taken from some Skomer fans in both 2007 and 2009.
 The study has recognised genetic variation, with markers showing several distinct groupings across the range of the entire sample collection of Ireland, UK, France and Portugal.
 The results showed that the Skomer fans are not genetically distinct, but that they form part of a general southwest Britain regional group.
+(Holland 2013).

-(Holland 2013). - 2016 Cardiff University: Assessing the effects of fouling on the growth rate of pink sea fans in Skomer MCZ.
+• 2016 Cardiff University: Assessing the effects of fouling on the growth rate of pink sea fans in Skomer MCZ.
 The Skomer MCZ photographic dataset was provided for this study.
 The branches of 43 colonies (totalling 531 photographs) were counted and each colony was analysed for damage from natural fouling by epibiota and Scyliorhinus stellaris eggs.
-Fouling was found to have a significant negative association with growth with a decline of 0.2% over a 20 year period.
+Fouling was found to have a significant negative association with growth with a decline of 0.2% over a twenty years period.
 This may not seem extreme but the current state of the population along a health spectrum from pristine to system collapse is unknown.
 (Whittey 2016).

-- Numbers: There have been 30 confirmed sea fans lost from the monitoring sites between 1994 and 2017 and there are 4 further possible losses in 2017. - All 10 sea fans missing in 2016 have been confirmed as lost. - There were no new recruits found in 2017.

-- Condition: Necrosis occurrence was found in 35% of the sea fans, which is lower than the average of 48% recorded for the last 16 years.
-Epibiota was recorded on 62% of the sea fans; this is slightly above the average of 61% recorded for the last 16 years. - Losses during 2017 have yet to be confirmed other than the reattached fan at POL, which is definitely missing.
-This loss could be due to the reattachment failing (although the ringbolt was still in position), or it could have been caused by some physical impact.
-This site is on the north side of Skomer, therefore sheltered from strong water movement at depth that is associated with wave action from southwesterly storms.
-It is also an area where human activity is limited to Skomer MCZ monitoring dives and shellfish potting. - Repeat surveys carried out in 2016 at the beginning and end of the summer showed sea fans losses at the worst affected sites were not due to storm action. - Observations were regularly made of activities that could potentially damage the sea fans.
-Of these, only lobster pot fishing was recorded in the vicinity of the affected sea fan sites.
+- Numbers: There have been 32 confirmed sea fans lost from the monitoring sites between 1994 and 2018 and there are 5 further possible losses in 2018. - 3 naturally attached and 1 artificially reattached sea fans missing in 2017 have been confirmed as lost. - There was one new recruit in 2018. - Condition: Necrosis occurrence was found in 34% of the sea fans, which is lower than the average of 47% recorded for the last 17 years.
+Epibiota was recorded on 60% of the sea fans; close to the average of 61% recorded for the last 17 years. - Losses during 2018 have yet to be confirmed. - Repeat surveys carried out in 2016 at the beginning and end of the summer showed sea fans losses at the worst affected sites were not due to storm action. - From regular observations of human activities that could potentially damage sea fans lobster pot fishing was the most often recorded in the vicinity of sea fan sites where losses are confirmed.
 It should be noted that these activities were those that were observed, and it is possible, and indeed likely, that there were further unobserved activities.
 Physical damage could occur from a single impact, and it is not possible to give a definite cause unless direct observations are made, and no direct observations have been made to suggest the cause of damage.
 The data on observed activities do give a useful indication of probabilities, however, as well as areas on which to focus improved management. - Conservation status: As an attribute of the Lusitanian anthozoan assemblages feature for Skomer MCZ, the losses to the sea fan population compared to recruitment means the feature is in unfavourable conservation status.